verisimilitude20201/notes/Videos/Aditya_Verma/Dynamic_Programming/introduction.md

   - We are always given a choice.
 For example: we are given a knapsack amd we can either include an element or not include it.
   - Overlapping problems: Two recursive calls.

 ## First try to write a recursive solution, then memoize it.
-Then we can start with the top-down tabular approach.
-For top down, recursive solution is a must.
+Then we can start with the bottom-up tabular approach.
+For bottom-up, recursive solution is a must.